binderb/note-taker/README.md

 ## Usage

-A deployed instance of the app is available on Heroku.
+A deployed instance of the app is available [here on Heroku](https://radiant-forest-02676.herokuapp.com/).

 Usage instructions:
 - To add a new note, click the '+' symbol in the upper right corner of the UI, and type your desired title and body in the appropriate fields.